 How You Can Help

-To help the Middle Island cormorants, raise this issue today with Environment Canada Minister Catherine McKenna.
-Let her know that the slaughter of cormorants on Middle Island, part of Point Pelee National Park, must be stopped.
-Tell her cormorants are a part of the natural ecology of Middle Island and that it should be allowed to evolve in a natural way.
-Remind her that there is no way to kill humanely large numbers of birds in the field and that doing so is an archaic, destructive and cruel method of wildlife management that has no scientific or ecological justification.
-A phone call or personalized email to her office is best, but you are also welcome to use our form email below.
+To help the Middle Island cormorants, raise this issue today with Environment Canada Minister Jonathan Wilkinson.
+Let him know that the slaughter of cormorants on Middle Island, part of Point Pelee National Park, must be stopped.
+Tell him cormorants are a part of the natural ecology of Middle Island and that it should be allowed to evolve in a natural way.
+Remind him that there is no way to kill humanely large numbers of birds in the field and that doing so is an archaic, destructive and cruel method of wildlife management that has no scientific or ecological justification.
+A phone call or personalized email to his office is most helpful.

 Minister of the Environment and Climate Change